LemmySmackett/LemmySmackettCom/content/stories/general/lotr_the_crown_and_the_eye.md

 Aragon walked up from behind and gently wrapped his arms around Sauron's waist.
 "Hush now, my little fire eye."

 "Oh, by Eru Ilúvatar."
 The Dark Lord nestled his spiked helmet on Aragon's cascading, sable locks.
-"If you weren't so handsome, I'd hit you."
+"If you weren't so handsome, I'd hit you." Ω